The offence of coercive control now recognises that domestic abuse can take several forms and is not strictly limited to physical violence.

 7. Putting tracking devices on your phone

-The Crown Prosecution Service says it is illegal under the new legislation to “monitor a person using online communication tools or spyware”.
+The Crown Prosecution Service says it is illegal under the new legislation to ‘monitor a person using online communication tools or spyware’.
+Monitoring a person using online communication tools or spyware is illegal under the new legislation.

 If your partner is reading your Facebook messages without permission, or insisting they track your devices, it is against the law.